heshida01/MRMD3.0/spark_version/README.md

 ### 1. environment
 a.
 Spark3.0
+b  java jdk1.8
-b. you need to install the following python packages on the cluster machines：
+c. you need to install the following python packages on the cluster machines：

   ```
   pyspark==3.0.0